Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Introduction

-Clothing plays an important part in human culture and self-ex\-pres\-sion.
-The fashion industry is massive with a total worth of roughly 1.5 trillion US dollars that is even expected to double by 2025.
-Traditional fashion houses are becoming more and more aware of the virtual landscape and are experimenting with virtual collections in the metaverse in addition to real-world fashion lines and virtual try-on.
-Virtual clothing items have reduced production costs and time to market.
-To reproduce familiar experiences and opportunities for self-expression in the virtual world, it would be beneficial to be able to simulate a large variety of different types of clothing made from vastly different materials and structures.
-Unfortunately, creating realistic clothed human animations currently involves hours of tweaking simulation parameters and expert knowledge to obtain the desired clothing look.
-With this project, we aim to reduce the time and cost required to create realistic cloth simulations of real-world materials.
-While much of the effort in building simulators targets increasing numerical accuracy and minimizing computation time, we instead focus on improving the realism of an existing real-time cloth simulation method.
-To that end, we are the first to present a material estimation pipeline leveraging differentiable position-based simulation of compliant constrained dynamics \cite{macklin2016xpbd} and easy to reproduce cloth captures.
-Capturing cloth samples is often difficult to control due to environmental, material shape memory, and hysteresis effects.
+To that end, we present a material estimation method, which leverages a frequency-based loss to robustly deal with cloth wrinkling.
+This enables us to process easy to reproduce cloth captures.
+In general, capturing cloth samples is often difficult to control due to environmental, material shape memory, and hysteresis effects.
 Small perturbations can lead to significantly different cloth equilibrium states, which typically makes the optimization heavily biased towards the specific captured sample of the fabric.
-To overcome these limitations we introduce the following contributions: \begin{itemize} \item A novel robust objective function that operates in frequency space and is able to capture material-specific behavior, independent of the current cloth wrinkle state. \item A simplified pipeline for estimating static cloth material properties that is decoupled from the real-world capture system through a template registration process. \item A real-world validation of XPBD cloth simulation with numerical comparisons of simulated results and captured scans. \item A set of material parameters for the standard St. Venant-Kirchhoff (StVK) cloth material model for three distinct common materials. \end{itemize}
+To overcome these limitations we introduce the following contributions: \begin{itemize} \item A novel robust objective function that operates in frequency space and is able to capture material-specific behavior, independent of the current cloth wrinkle state. \item A simplified pipeline for estimating material elasticity properties of cloth that is decoupled from the real-world capture system through a template registration process. \item A real-world validation of XPBD cloth simulation with numerical comparisons of simulated results and captured scans. \item A set of material parameters for the standard St. Venant-Kirchhoff (StVK) cloth material model for three distinct common materials. \end{itemize}